bcgov/platform-services-status-page-notifications/notifications/2026/2026-04-08_ephemeral.md

 ## Where can I find help?

-If you run into trouble with these changes, please post your troubleshooting steps in Openshift-operations in MS Teams.
+If you run into trouble with these changes, please post your troubleshooting steps in Openshift-operations channel.
 Please make sure you include the cluster and namespace that you’re working on, as well as details about what problem(s) you're experiencing.